 Cannabis must be sold in its original, unopened packaging, at a price no lower than the current Liquor Distribution Branch wholesale price.
-Sampling the products is not allowed.
+You are not permitted to give samples to patrons or the public.

 Cannabis stores are only allowed to sell